Description

-Art History Exit Slips for Elements of Art
+Art History Exit Slips for Principles of Design

-This assessment tool is designed for students in second grade through eighth grade.
+This assessment tool is designed for students in 2nd grade through 8th grade.
 If you’re teaching about balance, contrast, emphasis, movement, proportion, repetition, rhythm, unity, or variety, they’re also easy to align to any art lesson.
-And, they will be an effective tool in your art room no matter where you are on the choice spectrum.

 Why Use Art History Exit Tickets?